markkanthony/STRATFORGE/README.md

 # StratForge

-A deterministic Python backtester with AI optimization loop.
-Supports indicator-driven, pattern-driven, and hybrid strategies with pluggable risk models and optional visualization.
+A deterministic Python backtester with an interactive web UI, pluggable strategy architecture, and AI optimization loop.
+Supports indicator-driven, pattern-driven, and hybrid strategies with pluggable risk models.

 ---